Small-Cap: Healthy Rotation Or Rally At Risk?

 There are indicators that global growth is heating up, especially in the developed markets, and it’s a distinct possibility that many of these economies will grow faster than the U.S., if only in the intermediate term.

-Some would argue that this is bad news for small-cap stocks, considering that they derive the bulk of their revenues from domestic sources and would thus be at a disadvantage—possibly a large one—compared to large-caps.
+Some would argue that this is bad news for small-cap stocks, considering that they derive the bulk of their revenues from domestic sources and would thus be at a disadvantage - possibly a large one - compared to large-caps.

-We would agree—at least in part.
-In fact, the average small-cap company had only 19.8% of their sales from outside of the US.
+We would agree - at least in part.
+In fact, the average small-cap company had only 19.8% of its sales from outside of the US.
 More robust growth outside the U.S. would almost definitely not be great for the Russell 2000.
 But it might be good for active managers.

 There is great variation in the level of foreign sales by sector and industry in the Russell 2000.
 Based on the percentage of revenues derived from outside the U.S., Information Technology (44.1%) and Materials (33.4%) show the highest sector sensitivity to international economic growth.
 In addition, certain other cyclical industries such as auto components (47.2%) and machinery (35.9%) also appear well positioned to benefit from global expansion.

-In addition to direct international exposure, many other small-caps participate indirectly by providing goods and/or services to U.S.-based companies that are themselves participating in global growth, such as a small electronic equipment company that sells components to Amazon or Google.
-And active managers can tilt their portfolios to these selectively attractive areas.
+In addition to direct international exposure, many other small-caps participate indirectly by providing goods and/or services to U.S.-based companies that are themselves participating in global growth, such as a small electronic equipment company that sells components to Amazon (NASDAQ:AMZN) or Google (NASDAQ:GOOG) (NASDAQ:GOOGL).
+And, active managers can tilt their portfolios to these selectively attractive areas.

 We therefore see the current environment as conducive to small-cap active management approaches as long as there is a reasonable amount of economic growth, either here or overseas.